 They are slender, weighing between 130-180 lbs.
 They grow from 4.3-7.9 ft (1.3-2.4m) long.

 Spinner dolphins have a three-toned color pattern with a dark stripe from the eye to the flipper.
-Their beak is long with a dark tip and a sloping melon.
+Their beak is extended with a dark tip and a sloping melon.

 Some males have a forward-leaning dorsal fin, which is tall and erect.
 The spinner dolphin was the second most affected dolphin by tuna fishing after the Pantropical spotted dolphin.

-The striped dolphin takes its name from the dark stripes that run down the sides of their bodies.
-They have a gray or blue-gray cape on the dorsal side, with stripes from the eye to the flipper along their sides.
+The striped dolphin takes its name from the dark stripes running down their bodies’ sides.
+They have a gray or blue-gray cape on the dorsal side, with lines from the eye to the flipper along their sides.

-The white-beaked dolphin is huge compared to most species of dolphins.
-They can grow from 7.9-10.2 ft, weighing from 400-770 lbs.
+The white-beaked dolphin is enormous compared to most species of dolphins.
+They can grow from 7.9-10.2 ft, weighing 400-770 lbs.

 Their white beak has white, black, and gray markings, with their tail usually paler.
 They have a white patch on each side.

-The flippers are mostly dark, with a brown or gray tip.
+The flippers are primarily dark, with a brown or gray tip.
 They can be found in the St Lawrence River, the Gulf of St Lawrence, and around Newfoundland.